zhumingpassional/RLSolver/README.md

 ## Store Results

 Results will be written to a file result.txt in the folder "result".
+Take graph maxcut as an example.
 The first column is the node, and the second column is the label of classified set.
 For example,

 1 2  # node 1 in set 2